MatthewDaggitt/agda-routing/README.md

 ## Proofs

-All the definitions and proofs of the paper are found in the `RoutingLib.Iteration.Asynchronous.Static` directory:
+All the definitions and proofs of the paper are found in the DIR=`RoutingLib.Iteration.Asynchronous.Static` directory:

 * Definition of a schedule is found in:
   [RoutingLib.Iteration.Asynchronous.Static.Schedule](https://github.com/MatthewDaggitt/agda-routing/blob/jar2019/RoutingLib/Iteration/Asynchronous/Static/Schedule.agda)